Biochemistry, Molecular Biology

 Indiana University Bloomington

-Dr. Pikaard is a Howard Hughes Medical Institute–Gordon and Betty Moore Foundation investigator.
-He is also Carlos O. Miller Professor of Plant Growth and Development at Indiana University Bloomington.
+Dr. Pikaard is a Howard Hughes Medical Institute - Gordon and Betty Moore Foundation investigator.
+He is also Distinguished Professor and Carlos O. Miller Professor at Indiana University Bloomington.

 Mechanisms of Gene Silencing in Plants